tomasestacio/Computer-Networks/README.md

-# RCOM - Redes de Computadores - FEUP
+# RCOM - Computer Networks - FEUP
 Course from the 2nd Semester of the 3rd year of Bachelor's in Eletrical and Computers Engineering